-Other than the printed parts, this design requires 36 M2x6 countersunk screws to assemble (as with all my other designs) such as these.
+Other than the printed parts, this design requires M2x6 countersunk screws to assemble (as with all my other designs) such as these; 36 screws are required in total for one box.
 Larger or smaller screws may be used if you scale the model appropriately e.g. M3x8 screws at 150% part scale.
-Note: it's a lot cheaper per screw if you buy in bulk from an online supplier in your region.

-If you can print one of my free designs 'Aperture Box' or '12 Leaf Aperture Box' then you will be able to make this design.
+If you can print one of my other 'aperture' designs then you will be able to make this design.

 Before printing off all the parts you should make sure the screw joints and sliding dovetail joints work correctly with your print settings.

-Also check that your screws fit tightly in the holes on the base of the door parts.
+Check that the screws fit tightly in the holes on the base of the doors.
+Also check they turn freely in the links and that the head is flush with the part surface.
 You may need to scale the parts or use hole XY compensation (Ideamaker also does this) to get a good fit.
-Also print off one of the links and check the screws turn freely in the holes, and the head is flush with the part surface.

 Also see pictures for visual instructions